 - Define policies to capture the edits and deletions of messages

-- API-based, with prebuilt connectors to leading solution partners like Smarsh, Bloomberg Vault, Globanet and more
+- API-based, with prebuilt connectors to leading solution partners such as Smarsh, Bloomberg Vault, Globanet and more

 - Archive Slack messages and files